-Dr. Milan has been a Senior Lecturer at London Met since 2006.
-Course Leader since 2008, he is responsible for BA (Hons.)
-Music Industry Management, a high-profile MA module in music strategy and PhD supervision in music, media and creative enterprise.
-He wrote a PhD in music subcultures and media strategies (2004), following from a pioneering MA in Music Management where he identified key issues in online music marketing (1999) affecting multiple industries to the present day.
-His first degree was in Fine Art, Painting, and he continues to show paintings, audiovisual works and performances in London and Europe.
+Milan's first degree was in fine art and painting, he continues to show paintings, audiovisual works and performances in London and Europe.
 Milan has a passion for science, having studied Laser Physics.
-He applies this scientific knowledge in the understanding of new technologies at the heart of creative business innovation.
+He applies this scientific knowledge of new technologies at the heart of creative business innovation.
 His research covers a wide range of topics in music and strategy.

 Milan's creative industry experience covers over 25 years in music, events, arts and the media.
-He is the author of a new research book on Creative Industry Strategy and the leader of a mind-bending project on audio and media strategies for advanced hotels.
-Milan's research also covers interactive architecture, design and indie film; art venues and music start ups, advanced design networks and online marketing tactics.
-He advised a major European festival on the remodelling of their business strategy; he is a published author and creative artist experimenting with various audio/visual media.
+He is the author of a new research book on creative industry strategy and the leader of a mind-bending project on audio and media strategies for advanced hotels.
+Milan's research also covers interactive architecture, design and indie film, art venues and music startups, advanced design networks and online marketing tactics.
+He advised a major European festival on the remodelling of their business strategy, Milan is a published author and creative artist experimenting with various audio and visual media.

-- ic, M (2011) ‘Analysing entrepreneurial strategy as narrative: Case of Concert Live’, 1st International Conference on Entrepreneurship, Innovation and SMEs, Normandy School of Management, Caen, France, November 2011
+- Todorovic, M (2011) ‘Analysing entrepreneurial strategy as narrative: Case of Concert Live’, 1st International Conference on Entrepreneurship, Innovation and SMEs, Normandy School of Management, Caen, France, November 2011

 - Bakir, A & Todorovic, M, (2010) ‘A Hermeneutic Reading into “What Strategy is”: Ambiguous Means-End Relationship’, The Qualitative Report, Volume 15 Number 5 September 2010, pp. 1037-1057, http://www.nova.edu/ssss/QR/QR15-5/bakir.pdf